 Conclusion

-In conclusion, taking a day trip to Waitangi is where you will learn all about New Zealand’s history.
-It’s a must-see when you’re in Paihia.
+In conclusion, a day trip to Waitangi is a must-see when you’re in Paihia.
+There, you will learn all about New Zealand’s history.

-After having your day trip in Waitangi, why not check out how to spend your time in Paihia by checking out my other blogs, A Day on the Bay, A Day in Kerikeri, or Cape Reinga, for things to do.
+After your day trip in Waitangi, why not check out how to spend your time in Paihia by checking out my other blogs, A Day on the Bay, A Day in Kerikeri, or Cape Reinga, for more things to do while you’re in the area.
 For the rest of the North Island places, click here.

 Where I Stayed